Robbbo-T/GAIA-Platforms/GAIA-Platforms/DOCS/COAFI-FOUND-0001-OV-A.md

 - **Maintain Compliance:** Ensure that all documents and processes adhere to defined policies, standards, and regulations, reducing the risk of non-compliance.
 - **Promote Federation:** Enable seamless integration and interoperability across diverse GAIA domains, fostering collaboration and innovation.
 - **Support Ethical Governance:** Embed ethical considerations into the documentation and processes, ensuring that all actions and decisions are aligned with GAIA's core values.
+- **Optimize Electrical Power Systems:** Ensure the efficient and reliable design and implementation of electrical power systems for the AMPEL360XWLRGA aircraft.

 ## Conclusion